sarahcolbert/CrossTraitAnalyses/make_rg_table.md

 # Using the command line to create a table with all genetic correlation results

-### Step 1: pull header line from an example file and create new table file with header
+### Step 1: pull header line from an example file and create new header file

 ```
 grep "^p1" /rg_results/A_B_rg.log > /rg_results/header.txt